 Of course, as in all things, there were also haters–along with some requisite racism I don’t want to give a platform for, the critiques were largely people crying lipsyncing.
 Which–to be completely honest–I may be a fangirl, but I’m not laboring under the delusion that the vocals we heard were entirely live–they had backing tracks supporting them, because HAVE YOU SEEN THEIR FUCKING CHOREOGRAPHY?
 And those backing tracks were a bit too loud.
 But they were definitely actually singing, not lipsyncing.
 At several points during the performance, you can hear their mics cut out, and we lose audio.
 There were also adlibs that wouldn’t have been heard if their mics had been turned off.
 This is *not* a case of the Ashlee Simpsons.

 And that’s all I’ll say about that.

 Literally every big Western media outlet has covered the performance and the ensuing Internet-breaking tumult.
-Other huge k-pop acts that have tried and failed to make it big in America–but based on the response so far, BTS seems primed to succeed.
+Other huge k-pop acts have tried and failed to make it big in America–but based on the response so far, BTS seems primed to succeed.